ppgia-unifor/resiliency-patterns/README.md

 These two pattern models are described and analyzed in our companion ICSA 2020 paper (link below).

-See the PRISM [documentation](https://www.prismmodelchecker.org/doc/) to learn more about its CTMC specification language and how to use the tool to analyze CTMC models.
+See the [PRISM documentation](https://www.prismmodelchecker.org/doc/) to learn more about its CTMC specification language and how to use the tool to analyze CTMC models.

-Please contact us if you have any question or would like to contribute to improve our pattern catalog.
+Please contact us if you have any question or would like to contribute to improve our pattern models catalog.

 ## Publications